DranKof/WireguardScripts/README.md

 # WireguardScripts
 Wireguard client and server setup semi-automation

-For a school project I'm working on.
+It was for a school project that I was working on.

+Because we changed directions with the focus they were not completed but the key script, the server setup script, should work just fine.

-This is intended to speed up most types of basic configurations.
+This is intended to speed up most types of basic configuration.

-Secondly, it should facilitate basic post-configuration processes.

-Time-permitting, maybe basic smart-meshing will work its way into the process.